tapegram/blog/blog/on_retros/README.md

 5) If you invest in "making your own life better" you are really applying agile principles and good engineering to make a reactive, generic, amazing platform/product.
 6) So your job indirectly to make your own life better -- and value for the business ends up being a byproduct of that.

+Phrased another way, using "make my own working experience better" as a guiding principle converges, in practice, with the values and principles of Agile.
+As @pbouzakis mentioned in a comment on a draft of this blog post, this may deserve a deeper dive into ideas about [employees motivations](https://www.mindtools.com/pages/article/newLDR_74.htm).
+In my experience, maybe due we have done hiring, I have found all of my coworkers to be highly motivated to do good work and grow as engineers.

+Of course, there are many people who, understandably, want to keep their work and their "life" separate.
+This is also great!
+I don't want it to sound like I'm advocating for your work becoming your life.
+But even if you want to fully compartmentalize your work and home lives, improving your work experience, through retros, will make those 40 hours a week more pleasant.
+And I don't know about you all but no matter how much I try to compartmentalize, having a bad time at work affects me at home too (and the other way around).

 ## What Makes a Retro "Good" and What Makes One "Bad"
 Well everyone probably already knew what a retro is by the definition but what are some more concrete details?
 How does it work?